igorbezerrar/A-Large-Language-Model-based-Method-for-Trademark-Similarity-Analysis-in-the-Brazilian-Context/README.md

-# A Large Language Model-based Method for Trademark Similarity Analysis in the Brazilian Context.
+# 🧠 A Large Language Model-based Method for Trademark Similarity Analysis in the Brazilian Context.

-This repository contains the code and models developed for the article research titled "A Large Language Model-based Method for Trademark Similarity Analysis in the Brazilian Context."
+This repository contains the code and models developed for the research article titled "A Large Language Model-based Method for Trademark Similarity Analysis in the Brazilian Context."
 This study proposes an innovative method utilizing Large Language Models (LLMs) to classify and explain the similarity between word marks, adhering to the criteria established by the Brazilian National Institute of Industrial Property (INPI).

+## 🤖 Access our published paper

+Our research article, "A Large Language Model-based Method for Trademark Similarity Analysis in the Brazilian Context," has been submitted to the **World Patent Information** journal.
+We will update this section with the publication details once it is officially accepted and published.

-## Project Overview
+## 💡 Project Overview

 The increasing volume of trademark applications at INPI presents significant challenges, including prolonged processing times and inconsistencies in decisions.
 To address these issues, this project introduces an automated method structured into two main components: